-A common occurrence in urban and suburban areas alike, many species of birds are enjoyed by spectators going about their daily routine.
-Birds can add a lot of enjoyment to the outdoor experience, but sometimes they cause trouble.
-Birds like gulls, pigeons, and woodpeckers have reputations for being a nuisance, due to their behavior patterns.
-If birds are getting a little too comfortable on your property and causing a ruckus in an otherwise peaceful outdoor experience, call Wildlife X Team® at (855) WILDLIFE to learn more about Wildlife X Team®'s bird population and how to address each issue properly.
+A common occurrence in urban and suburban areas, many species of birds are enjoyed by birdwatchers and spectators going about their day.
+Birds can bring much enjoyment to the outdoor experience, but can sometimes cause trouble if they get too comfortable on the roof of your home or business.
+Birds like gulls, pigeons, and woodpeckers have reputations for being a nuisance, due to their highly corrosive feces and other disruptive patterns.
+If birds are getting a little too close for comfort on your property and causing trouble, call Wildlife X Team® at (817) 431-3007 to learn more about Wildlife X Team®'s bird population and learn how to address each bird removal issue properly.

 Frequent Bird Complaints

-Birds like seagulls are known for swooping down into dumpsters and eating leftover food, and even sometimes stealing food from people as they are eating it.
+Birds like seagulls are known for swooping down into dumpsters and eating leftover human food, and can even steal food from people as they are eating it.
 Some other common complaints regarding birds involve:

 - Loud noises/squawking